Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Numerical Analysis

 In this section, we apply the proposed model to a subarea of Chicago, which is partitioned into 9 zones with $\Phi = 4$ km, as shown in Figure \ref{fig:chicago region}.
 We extract TNC and taxi trip data for the morning rush (7:00 AM $\sim$ 9:00 AM) in the entire year of 2019 from the Chicago Data Portal \citep{cityofchicagoTaxi,cityofchicagoTNC}, and aggregate them into hourly zone-to-zone trip rates; see Figure \ref{fig:chicago demand}.
 The total trip rate for the entire study region is 9,520 trips per hour.
 The trips from and to those zones along the downtown and lake shore areas (e.g., zone 3, 6, 5, and 9) are orders of magnitude greater than those for others; e.g., the hourly incoming trip rate is 6,196 trip/hr for zone 3, but only 64 trip/hr for zone 4.
 Because the 2019 data may not be exhaustive, and because the TNC service is growing very rapidly, we follow \citet{lei2019path} and consider scaling all trip rates by a common factor $q\geq 1$.

-We solve the optimal service design and system performance while varying the passenger value-of-time $\beta\in\{10, 20, 30\}$ \$/hr and the demand scaling factor $q\in\{1, 2, 3\}$.
+We solve the optimal service design and evaluate the system performance while varying the passenger value-of-time $\beta\in\{10, 50, 100\}$ \$/hr and the demand scaling factor $q\in\{1, 2, 3\}$.
 All other parameters are the same as those in the hypothetical example.

 Table \ref{tab: numerical chicago results} summarizes the optimal number of idle vehicles in each zone for all combinations of $q$ and $\beta$.
 When $q = 1$ and $\beta = 10$ \$/hr, the deployment of idle vehicles generally follows the demand distribution, as expected; e.g., zones 3, 5 and 9 have larger numbers, and zones 4 and 7 have smaller numbers.
 However, it is interesting to observe some exceptions.
-For example, zone 1 has the third largest number of idle vehicles, although its demand is relatively low.
-This discrepancy reflects the joint impacts of geometry and ride-sharing --- no vehicles from other zones would pass zone 1 on their delivery routes, and hence the service in zone 1 heavily relies on the idle vehicles inside.
-On the contrary, zones 2 and 6 have very few (or even no) idle vehicles to serve their notable number of trips, mainly because these two zones are between high-demand zone 3 and all northern and western zones (i.e., zones 4, 5, 7, 8, and 9), and hence the passengers in zones 2 and 6 can be served by passing vehicles.
-These observations are consistent with the flow of vehicles (especially those with a seeker) in Figure \ref{fig:chicago flow1}.
+For example, zone 1 and zone 6 have a similar number of idle vehicles although the demand rate of zone 6 is much greater than that of zone 1, and zone 2 has moderate travel demand but idle vehicles are seldom allocated to zone 2.
+This discrepancy reflects the joint impacts of geometry and ride-pooling.
+For zone 1, since no vehicles from other zones would pass it on their delivery routes, the service in zone 1 heavily relies on idle vehicles inside.
+On the contrary, zones 2 and 6 are between high-demand zone 3 and all northern and western zones (i.e., zones 4, 5, 7, 8, and 9), and hence the passengers in zones 2 and 6 can be served partially by passing vehicles.